microsoft/tilecode/manual.md

 ![hello_collision_apple_select](pics/collisionAppleSelect.png)

-For the **Do** section we will not have any action for the player; for the apple we will have a destroy action (yellow pacman) and adding 10 points action so the player gets more points with more apples.
+For the **Do** section we will not have any action for the player; for the apple we will have a destroy action (yellow pacman) and  add a 10 points action so the player gets more points with more apples.

 ![hello_collision_apple_rule](pics/collisionAppleRule.png)